• SPEAKERS

 Jesper Brodin

-Jesper Brodin is the CEO of Ingka Group.
-His career with IKEA spans over 20 years, and he stepped into his current role in September 2017.
+Jesper Brodin is the former CEO of Ingka Group.
+His career with IKEA spans over 30 years, and he stepped into his current role in September 2017.
 Before being appointed CEO, Jesper was Managing Director at IKEA of Sweden/Range & Supply.

 Jesper’s career at IKEA started in 1995 with a purchase manager role in Pakistan; not long after that he became Regional Purchase Manager for South East Asia.
 In 1999, he took on the assignment of assistant, both to IKEA founder Ingvar Kamprad and to Anders Dahlvig, who was CEO at that time.